"increase our faith" (lk 17:5)

 "Faith is confident assurance concerning what we hope for, and conviction about things we do not see." —Hebrews 11:1

 Faith is confidence, assurance, conviction.
 "Because of faith the men of old were approved by God" (Heb 11:2).
-Without faith, we don't understand the origins of creation and life, for "what is visible came into being through the invisible" (Heb 11:3).
+Without faith, we don't understand the origins of creation or life, for "what is visible came into being through the invisible" (Heb 11:3).
 "Without faith, it is impossible to please" God (Heb 11:6).